-A ventless sink drain causes all sorts of problems in your home from gurgling toilets to water hammer.
+A ventless sink drain causes all sorts of problems in your home, from gurgling toilets to water hammer.
 Installing a vented sink drain also presents problems, because it requires many decisions and some rearranging of your under-sink space.
-If you have limited plumbing knowledge, a ventless drain is likely to baffle and amaze you until you figure out a way to handle the problems it presents.